 What type of employer are you looking for?

 Please register 2 months before the end of your contract.
 But if you don’t have much time left, we can still probably help you IF you are flexible and not super picky.

 Ask lots of questions

 The first time you worked in HK, the employer chose you.
-This time you get to choose!
+This time you get to participate in the decision.
 Write down and ask the questions that most concern you.